 One of the most common pretexting techniques is to pose as an authority figure.
 This could be someone from the IT department, a manager, or a law enforcement officer.
 The attacker will use their fake authority to convince the target to perform an action or reveal sensitive information.

-For example, an attacker might call an employee pretending to be from the IT department and tell them that there is a problem with their computer.
-The attacker might then ask the employee to log in to a fake website to resolve the problem.
-The attacker can then use the employee’s login credentials to access sensitive information.
+For example, an attacker might call an employee pretending to be from the IT department and tell them that their computer is having problems.
+The attacker might then ask the employee to log in to a fake website to resolve the issue.
+The attacker can then access sensitive information using the employee’s login credentials.

 Helpdesk

 Another common pretexting technique is to pose as a helpdesk employee.
-The attacker will pretend to be from the helpdesk and convince the target to provide sensitive information or perform an action.
+The attacker pretends to be from the helpdesk and convinces the target to provide sensitive information or perform an action.

 Emergency

-An emergency is a powerful pretexting technique that can be used to gain the trust of the target quickly.
-The attacker will create a scenario where there is an urgent need for the target to provide information or perform an action.
+An emergency is a powerful pretexting technique for quickly gaining the target’s trust.
+The attacker creates a scenario in which there is an urgent need for the target to provide information or perform an action.

 Familiarity

-Familiarity is a pretexting technique where the attacker pretends to know the target or have a shared interest.
-The attacker will use their fake familiarity to gain the trust of the target and convince them to perform an action or reveal sensitive information.
+Familiarity is a pretexting technique in which the attacker pretends to know the target or share an interest with them.
+The attacker will use this fake familiarity to gain the target’s trust and convince them to perform an action or reveal sensitive information.

-For example, an attacker might send an email to a target pretending to be an old friend.
+For example, an attacker might email a target pretending to be an old friend.
 The attacker might then ask the target to visit a fake website or provide sensitive information.

 Reverse Social Engineering

-Reverse social engineering is a technique where the attacker convinces the target to perform an action that benefits the attacker.
-The attacker will use their knowledge of the target’s behavior to manipulate them into performing the action.
+Reverse social engineering is a technique in which the attacker convinces the target to perform an action that benefits the attacker.
+The attacker uses their knowledge of the target’s behavior to manipulate the target into performing the action.

-For example, an attacker might call a target pretending to be from the helpdesk and tell them that there is a problem with their computer.
+For example, an attacker might call a target, pretending to be from the helpdesk, and tell them that their computer has a problem.
 The attacker might then ask the target to visit a fake website and download a software update to fix the issue.
-The software update contains malware that the attacker can use to gain access to the target’s computer.
+The software update contains malware that the attacker can use to access the target’s computer.

 Pretexting with False Information

-Pretexting with false information is a technique where the attacker provides false information to gain the trust of the target.
+Pretexting with false information is a technique where the attacker provides false information to gain the target’s trust.
 The attacker will use their fake identity or scenario to convince the target to perform an action or reveal sensitive information.

 For example, an attacker might call a target pretending to be from a vendor and ask them to confirm their shipping address.
 The attacker might provide the wrong shipping address to gain the target’s trust.
 The attacker can then use the shipping address to redirect the target’s packages to a different location.